budhiraja/Machine-Learning-For-Search-Advertising/README.md

-# Long Tail Advertising in Sponsored Search
+# Machine Learning for Long Tail Advertising in Sponsored Search
-* This repositories is meant to provide some of the key papers to sponsored search and long tail advertising for sponsored search.
+* This repositories is meant to provide some of the key papers related to machine learning for sponsored search and long tail advertising in sponsored search.

 **Please feel free to add more papers.**